smorad/um_cisc_7404/14_llm.typ

 Opinion: Do not like participation, some students are shy #pause
     - You must be brave #pause
     - I also do not like talking, I worry about making mistakes #pause
-    - Researcher/engineer/professor *must* be good at participation #pause
+    - Researcher/engineer/professor *must* be good at presentations #pause
-    - Good at programming/research *is not enough*
+    - Good at programming/math *is not enough* #pause
     - Many smarter scientists than Yann LeCun or Geoffrey Hinton #pause
+        - Backpropagation published twice before Hinton #pause
-        - LeCun/Hinton famous due to presentation skills #pause
+            - Other 2 researchers have worse social/presentation skills #pause
     - It is not fair, but a reality of the world #pause
         - If you want to succeed, you must overcome shyness /*